U.K. Take the Random Signs Quiz – British Traffic Signs

 The eight-sided shape is exclusively used for stop signs.

-#2.
-A speed limit sign like this may be placed ahead of what?
+#3.
+A temporary lane closure sign like this may be placed ahead of what?

 #8.
 What does this sign mean?